tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: but it's worth noting that the sentence structure is the same
 	- IDEA: ideally, ['sit in', 'sit on'] would just become abreviations for 'enter'
 	- IDEA: but if this is not possible, a sit() method could be created similar to climb()
+	- DONE: syntax will solve this

 Plurals:
 - TBD: interpreter - should all nouns be singular?
 - TBD: solve articles for innate plurals (e.g Water, Tea => "qty of water" ???)
 	- TBD: requires noun-adj strings longer than 2
+	- PLAN: use 'qt of' / 'collection of' / 'the junk mail' for all plurals
 - IDEA: convert plurals to singulars for this???
-- IDEA: (given that there is water in the game maybe all singlulars is impossible?)
+- CANCEL: (given that there is water in the game maybe all singlulars is impossible?)
-- TBD: sort out approach to plurals
+- CANCEL: sort out approach to plurals
 	- 1) perhaps this becomes a ViewOnly attribute??? (don't like this - way too many un-used cases of attribute)
 	- 2) possibly ItemPlural class inherits from Item and has method is_plural() which returns True ??
 	- 3) could just have a plural_tuning_lst in the txt_handling() module that checks for known plurals as a one-off?